adalkiran/llama-nuts-and-bolts/docs/16-MAKING-PREDICTION-WITH-LLAMA-MODEL-3.md

 ## **16.1.
 Performing Forward Pass Through Output Prenormalization - RMSNorm.Forward(...)**

-The LLaMa 2 models use [Pre-RMSNorm (Root Mean Square Layer Normalization)](https://paperswithcode.com/method/rmsnorm).
+The Llama 3.1 models use [Pre-RMSNorm (Root Mean Square Layer Normalization)](https://paperswithcode.com/method/rmsnorm).
 Because of we perform Root Mean Square Layer Normalization before performing multiplication of current tensor with normalization weights tensor, we call this normalization stage as "pre-normalization".

 >In [this source](https://paperswithcode.com/method/rmsnorm), it writes:<br>
 > RMSNorm regularizes the summed inputs to a neuron in one layer according to root mean square (RMS), giving the model re-scaling invariance property and implicit learning rate adaptation ability.
 RMSNorm is computationally simpler and thus more efficient than LayerNorm.